 About Surf Boats

-Initially, the surf boat was used for rescues in big seas, however the introduction of inshore rescue boats (IRB's) meant that the surf boat was no longer deemed a suitable rescue craft.
+Initially, the surf boat was used for rescues in big seas, however the introduction of inshore rescue boats (IRBs) meant that the surf boat was no longer deemed the most suitable rescue craft.
 But intense regional, state and national surf boat competition and the incredible commitment and enthusiasm of thousands of participants, and in recent years a massive increase in female crew members, has kept this challenging and thrilling sport alive.

 A surfboat crew consists of four rowers and a sweep, in an eight metre long boat.
 Each crew rows out to sea 400 metres before returning back to the beach.

 The OGSLSC has a very proud history in the sport of surf boat rowing, dating back to 1953, with multiple State Titles to our credit.
 We are always striving to get the best out of each other, whilst having a lot of fun along the way.